-If an authority to a solicitor to act in a matter is deemed to be irrevocable, a matter is deemed to be irrevocable, a second solicitor cannot proceed to act without the first solicitor's consent.
+If an authority to a solicitor to act in a matter is deemed to be irrevocable, a second solicitor cannot proceed to act without the first solicitor's consent.
 A solicitor who fails to make inquiries about outstanding undertakings runs a risk of proceeding in a matter where the first solicitor's retainer has not been properly terminated.

 Where an authority is revocable but the first solicitor is exercising a lien on the file, can the second solicitor proceed without the file?
 Although in this jurisdiction there is no specific prohibition on a solicitor proceeding in a matter without a file, a solicitor should do so with caution.
 Most solicitors would not, in fact, wish to proceed in a matter until they had made arrangements to ensure that the fees due to their colleague were secured.

-Clause 1.24 of the Guide to Professional Conduct of Solicitors in Ireland provides that: "…..where a client discharges one solicitor and engages the services of a second solicitor, the second solicitor should ensure, in his initial discussions with the client, that the client fully appreciates and understands the client's obligation to pay all costs due for work properly done by the first solicitor.
-The second solicitor must endeavour to ensure that such costs are discharged by the client."
+Section 7.6 of the Guide to Good Professional Conduct of Solicitors, 3rd Edition provides that: "Where a client discharges one solicitor and engages the services of a second solicitor, the second solicitor should ensure, in his initial discussions with the client, that the client fully appreciates and understands the client's obligation to pay all costs due for work properly done by the first solicitor.
+The second solicitor will usually endeavour to ensure that such costs are discharged by the client….."

-A solicitor who fails to make inquiries with regard to costs and outlays would have difficulty in demonstrating that he had behaved in a proper professional manner.
-A solicitor left with outstanding liabilities, where no such inquiries were made, would be justified in complaining to the Law Society.
+A solicitor who fails to make inquiries with regard to the costs and outlays of the first solicitor would have difficulty in demonstrating that he had behaved in a proper professional manner.
+A solicitor left with outstanding liabilities where no such inquiries were made, may be justified in complaining to the Legal Services Regulatory Authority.